 8. The Crusades (1935)

 Unwilling to marry Princess Alice of France, King Richard of England flees and joins the Third Crusade.
 He marries Princess Berengaria of Navarre in exchange for food from her father.
 Richard fights King Saladin when he captures his wife.
 Starring Lauretta Young, Henry Wilcoxon, and Ian Keith, this epic classic became one of the first “grand shows” and “superbly managed heroic extravaganza” of Cinematic History.

 Read More: Best Movies Ahead of Their Time

 7. Brancaleone at the Crusades (1970)

 Brancaleone de Norcia leads his own army of ragtag underdogs.
 When he loses all his warriors in a battle, he confronts the personification of death and asks him for some more time.
-After saving the life of a child of royal blood he is titled in Palestine by the father.
+After saving the life of a child of royal blood, he is honored in Palestine by the father.
 He is about to marry a beautiful princess for killing the moors and ward off the danger of Saracens from Jerusalem.
 But, death doesn’t leave his tail.
-It accepts his last wish to receive death in knightly fashion.
+It accepts his last wish to receive death in a knightly fashion.